nyapommy/wood/README.md

 # Wood
-This is a text game i made
+This is a text game i made,
 if you find any bugs report them in the issues section

 Credits to: